 To connect your node to the Testnet, run:

 bash installLisk.sh install -r test

 You will be prompted for your installation directory, pressing enter will choose the default.

 Next, you will be prompted, if you wish to synchronize from the Genesis block.
 If you answer `no', which is the default option, the node will download a recent snapshot of the database.
 This will be much faster than synching from the genesis block.

 The installation may take a few minutes.
 Check the output of the script to verify that the installation was successful.

-If you recognize an error, try to resolve it by analyzing the error output, otherwise, you can have a look at our Troubleshooting Section.
+If you recognize an error, try to resolve it by analyzing the error output, otherwise, please see the Dev Forum.

 When the installation script has finished, navigate inside of the newly created folder

 lisk-main(for Mainnet) or